paritytech/substrate-api-sidecar/calc/README.md

 This is a tool to calculate the payout of a staking era, either for a validator or a nominator.
-This is not a predictive estimation, instead it intakes data from a concluded [era](https://wiki.polkadot.network/docs/kusama-parameters#periods-of-common-actions-and-attributes) arrive to the final amount.
+This is not a predictive estimation, instead it intakes data from a concluded [era](https://wiki.polkadot.network/docs/kusama-parameters#periods-of-common-actions-and-attributes) to arrive to the final amount.
 For this it takes the following parameters:
 - `total_reward_points` are the total [era points](https://wiki.polkadot.network/docs/maintain-guides-validator-payout#era-points)
   for a determined [era](https://wiki.polkadot.network/docs/kusama-parameters#periods-of-common-actions-and-attributes).
 - `era_payout` is the [payout](https://wiki.polkadot.network/docs/maintain-guides-validator-payout#payout-scheme)